Dear Cultural Vistas Participant:

 We welcome you to the United States and hope that your experience here will result in personal and professional growth, as well as a better understanding of American society.

 You must contact Cultural Vistas when you arrive in the United States, as Cultural Vistas is required to validate your visa status and your program participation with the Department of Homeland Security’s SEVIS system.
 We must report your U.S home address to validate your program.
 If your record is not validated within thirty days of the program start date indicated in Box 3 of your DS-2019 form, your visa will be automatically canceled.

-Please keep in touch with Cultural Vistas throughout your program, and certainly contact us if you have any questions or concerns.
+Please keep in touch with Cultural Vistas throughout your program.
 Have a safe flight and WELCOME to the United States of America!
 Please keep the following contact information with you.